 Fishbrain is an app that can give you directions to and information on fishing spots near you.
 This is also a great way to communicate with local fishermen and see photos of fish that were caught in the area.
 The downside to this app is that many photos that show up for a certain spot were taken elsewhere, and in some instances, you’ll find that there isn’t even water where this “fishing spot” is supposed to be.
 For the most part, it’s a decent app and a great way to start your fishing journey.

-The alternative to using fishing apps is just looking at rivers, lakes, and ponds in your area.
+The alternative to using fishing apps is just looking at rivers, lakes, and ponds for fly fishing in Colorado.
 From there you can look for local government resources like the Colorado Fishing Atlas.
 Nevada and other states have similar resources.
 This is a great option for finding your own fishing holes that you can rely on.
 Many fishermen prefer not to share where they go fishing with people outside of their friend group because they don’t want to find their spot publicly listed or overrun by fishermen with bad manners and a tendency to litter.
 Here is a great resource for where to go for the best trout fishing in the Colorado Rockies.